 In other words - shop around!

-If you are organising a song contest - why not contact the ISA?
+Finally, if you are organising a song contest - why not contact the ISA?

 We will be happy to advise, and indeed to publicise the contest once we have seen